Preußenstadion

 How was the scope of the Preußenstadion modernization determined?

-The main guidelines for the redevelopment were outlined by the city and the club, after which the concept was further analyzed, detailed and optimized by Albert Speer + Partner (2020) and Drees & Sommer (2021), which produced two feasibility studies.
+The main ideas for the redevelopment were outlined by the city and the club, after which the concept was further analyzed, detailed and optimized by Albert Speer + Partner (2020) and Drees & Sommer (2021), which produced two feasibility studies.

 What does the Preußenstadion redevelopment concept entail?

-The main idea of the reconstruction is to leave the main (south) stand, opened in 2009, and build new stands on the other three sides.
-The running track will be removed, with the stands moving closer to the field and creating a football-specific stadium.
-Corner stands will appear only on the north side, connecting the three new stands.
-On the south side (on the sides of the main stand) space will be provided for optional corner buildings.
+The main idea of the reconstruction is to leave the – opened in 2009 – main (south) stand and build new stands on the other three sides.
+The running track will be eliminated, and the stands will move closer to the field and create a football-specific stadium.
+The new northern stand will receive additional facilities.

 What additional investments are planned for the redevelopment of Preußenstadion?